Updated for Moodle 3.1 !

 The MoodleBites MySQL Reporting course is 8 weeks in duration and is delivered in the latest stable release Moodle environment - (although much of the content is relevant for participants using Moodle version 1.9).
 Each week contains approximately 2-4 hours work, although this varies depending on your knowledge and experience with Moodle and MySQL.

-During this course you will atually create your own project - a miniature CMS (Course Management System) system developed in MySQL based around Moodle !
+During this course you will actually create your own project - a miniature CMS (Course Management System) developed in MySQL based around Moodle !

 This course is not suitable for Teachers, unless you are also administering your Moodle site, and want to learn about MySQL queries and reporting.